Kourtney Kardashian Wore Her Skimpiest Thong Bikini While Celebrating Daughter Penelope’s Birthday On A Yacht

 The reality television star was photographed on the getaway to Portofino, Italy, this weekend to celebrate Penelope’s 6th birthday.
 As Hollywood Life noted, Kourtney picked a skin-baring tan bikini for the trip, which garnered her quite a bit of attention.

 Photos showed Kourtney running with her three kids in the sun-soaked vacation spot, though the report noted that there was quite a bit of behind-the-scenes drama.
-Kourtney’s ex and the father of her children, Scott Disick, did not join the family for the trip and the report noted that he and Kourtney had quite a spat over Penelope’s birthday plans.
+Kourtney’s ex and the father of her children, Scott Disick, did not join the family for the trip and the report noted that he and Kourtney had quite a spat over Penelope’s birthday plans as well as celebrating Fourth of July.

 “Kourtney and Scott had yet another epic fight over who is having the kids for the holiday,” a source told the celebrity news outlet.
 “Scott wanted the kids to be stateside for the holiday with him and Sofia [Richie], which infuriated Kourtney.
 She has been with the kids in Europe and wanted to have them to herself with Younes [Bendjima].”